-The Department provides financial assistance agencies and organizations that partner with us to carry out our vital homeland security missions - preventing terrorism and enhancing security; securing and managing our borders; enforcing and administering our immigration laws; safeguarding and securing cyberspace; ensuring resilience to disasters.
-It is crucial for homeland security that the resulting programs and services be accessible to all the people they interact with, regardless of English proficiency.
-Accordingly, recipients of Department of Homeland Security financial support must take reasonable steps to ensure meaningful access to their programs and activities by LEP persons.
+The Department provides financial assistance agencies and organizations that partner with us to carry out our vital homeland security missions: preventing terrorism and enhancing security; securing and managing our borders; enforcing and administering our immigration laws; safeguarding and securing cyberspace; and ensuring resilience to disasters.
+It is crucial that our programs and services be accessible to all the people they interact with, regardless of English proficiency.
+Accordingly, recipients of DHS financial support must take reasonable steps to ensure meaningful access to their programs and activities by LEP persons.

 Examples of grant recipients include: state and local emergency management agencies, fire and police departments, and other governmental departments or non-governmental recipients of support.
 Entities that receive valuable in-kind assistance such as training or computer equipment are covered as well.
 (Many of these entities, whether they are state and local governmental departments or non-governmental organizations, are also covered by similar LEP requirements because of other federal financial assistance from other agencies.)
-This Guidance is very similar to guidance introduced by other agencies, beginning with the Department of Justice (DOJ) in 2002.
+This Guidance is very similar to that of the Department of Justice (DOJ) and other agencies.

-As explained in the LEP Guidance, in determining when and how to provide language services such as interpretation and translation services, the first step for a covered entity is to conduct an individualized assessment that examines the following four factors:
+As explained in the Guidance, in determining when and how to provide language services such, as interpretation and translation, the first step for a covered entity is to conduct an individualized assessment that examines the following four factors:

 - The number or proportion of LEP persons eligible to be served or likely to be encountered

 - The frequency with which LEP individuals are encountered

 - The nature and importance of the program, activity, or service provided